 Fate has also shown these tendencies; claiming that everyone are just soulless puppets, etc. Although he has a basis for this belief, as the Magic World, along with it's native inhabitants, may have been created by Fate's master.

 Tsukuyomi was amused by the fact that despite supposedly holding these beliefs, Fate later on starts to experience human qualities like attraction and opinion, unbefitting of a lifeless soldier for a cause he may or may not believe in.
 The fact that she takes a nearly patronizing stance towards him after finding this out probably makes Tsukuyomi herself the best example in the series.
-And yes, she does believe that life is meaningless aside from the small joys that can be grasped (in her case, causing bloodshed).
+She does believes that life is meaningless aside from the small joys that can be grasped (in her case, causing bloodshed).
+One of her lines summarizes her worldview:

 Yue Ayase pretty much felt that the world was without meaning following the death of her grandfather, who happened to be a philosopher.
 Luckily, she got better when she befriended Nodoka, Haruna, and Konoka.